 To qualify for this position, applicants must meet all requirements by the closing date of the announcement.

-You will be rated on the following Knowledge, Skills, Abilities and Other characteristics (KSAOs) as part of the assessment questionnaire for this position.
+Knowledge, Skills, and Abilities: Applicants must possess training and experience that clearly demonstrates the following knowledge, skills, and abilities.
 This training and/or experience MUST be reflected by descriptions of your experience in your resume.

 If you are referred for consideration, you may be asked to submit additional job related information.

 For more information on these qualification standards, please visit OPM's web site at http://www.opm.gov/qualifications/standards/indexes/alph-ndx.asp.

 IN DESCRIBING YOUR EXPERIENCE, PLEASE BE CLEAR AND SPECIFIC.
 WE WILL NOT MAKE ASSUMPTIONS REGARDING YOUR EXPERIENCE.
 If your resume does not support your questionnaire answers, we will not allow credit for your response(s).